evernym/sovrin-environments/StartIndyAgents.md

 To stream the end of the (in the case) Faber College agent log.
 Ctrl-C to exit out of that.

 That completes the process for starting the Agents.
 Leave this command line running while you complete the rest of the tutorial - the story of Alice, her transcripts, job, and banking - in the terminal window in which you ran the script to start the Indy Client.
-You should be at a "sovrin" prompt.
+You should be at a "indy" prompt.

 Note that when the indyclient container stops, the agents will stop automatically.
-That will happen when you "exit" from the sovrin command line in the other terminal window.
+That will happen when you "exit" from the indy command line in the other terminal window.